-The Remediation Coordinator, Sr. Mary Meyers is available to assist students with study needs related to nursing course content and HESI preparation.
+The Director of Academic Support and NCLEX/RN Success, Sr. Mary Meyers is available to assist students with study needs related to nursing course content and HESI preparation.
 Please contact her at meyersm1@duq.edu or 412-396-1282.

 SCHOOL OF NURSING NAP TUTORING PROGRAM